Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 21.22.54 UTC
+- WIB: Sabtu, 2 November 2024 22.25.57 UTC
-- WITA: Sabtu, 2 November 2024 22.22.54 UTC
+- WITA: Sabtu, 2 November 2024 23.25.57 UTC
-- WIT: Sabtu, 2 November 2024 23.22.54 UTC
+- WIT: Minggu, 3 November 2024 00.25.57 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: nature
+Kategori: funny